503Dev/mapache3d/docs/supported-printers.rst

 - Peopoly Phenom L
 - EPAX E10/X10

-More printers probably work with mariner without any changes to the software.
+More printers probably work with mapache without any changes to the software.
-Let us know if you succeed on using mariner with any other printers!
+Let us know if you succeed on using mapache with any other printers!